BlackieCen/murc_robot/README.md

 Package | Description
 ------------- | -------------
-mir_driver    |   The mir driver provides most of the necessary topics and functionalities for either Odometry or SLAM navigation, including the move_base action server, which can be used to execute goal requests. realsense2_camera     | This camera driver is able to stream all camera sensors and publish on the appropriate ROS topics. ur_modern_driver | Updated version of ur_driver.
+mir_driver    |   The mir driver provides most of the important topics and functionalities for either Odometry or SLAM navigation, including the move_base action server, which can be used to execute goal requests. realsense2_camera     | This camera driver can stream all camera sensors and publish on the appropriate ROS topics. ur_modern_driver | Updated version of ur_driver.
 Needed for communication with robot controller using *ur_srcipt* messages.
-Arm can be used in different modes: movel, movej, speedl, speedj.
+The arm can be used in different modes: movel, movej, speedl, speedj.

 ## Node Overview

 Node | Description
 ------------- | -------------
-approach2object | Robot approaches the first end of the profile. functions_module | provides necessary functions to image processing, including transformation from uv-coordinates to 3D-coordinates in camera coordinate system grasp_object | Robot arm grasps the object. imagebased_grasping_smach4 | state machine to launch the whole gripping strategy img_displayer | displays the result of object detection in the original image.
+approach2object | Robot approaches the first end of the profile. functions_module | provides necessary functions to image processing, including the transformation from uv-coordinates to 3D-coordinates in camera coordinate system grasp_object | Robot arm grasps the object. imagebased_grasping_smach4 | state machine to launch the whole gripping strategy img_displayer | displays the result of object detection in the original image.
 IO_test | can set&read IO ports' state.
-It is also able to start/stop the urp programs indirectly by setting or resetting port. movealongobject | Robot moves along the profile to its second end.
+It is also able to start/stop the urp programs indirectly by setting or resetting port. movealongobject | robot moves along the profile to its second end.
 The action is executed by the move_base (ActionServer) movealongobject_cmd | Robot moves along the profile to its second end.
 The action is executed by the by cmd_vel (ros topic) obrobot_rg2_gripper | class of the rg2 gripper place_skateboard | places the skateboard near the first end of profile